Do Streamers Use a VPN (Do You Really Need It?)

 How to Stream Securely Without Losing Your Speed

-The answer is yes, and no. The top live streaming pros on sites like Twitch take everything into account when finding the best connection to both game and stream.
+The answer is yes, and no. The top live professional gamers on sites like Twitch take everything into account when finding the best connection to both game and stream.
 Two of the biggest concerns are speed and security.
-Finding the best blend of these two may lead a streamer to use a direct connection, use a VPN, or use a VPN with split-tunneling to get the best of both worlds.
+Finding the best blend of these two may lead a pro gamer to use a direct connection, use a VPN, or use a VPN with split-tunneling to get the best of both worlds.